-Getting to Venice Marco Polo Airport (VCE) by Alilaguna waterbus (vaporetto) is a cheap, romantic alternative to water taxis and transfer shuttle boats.
+Getting to Venice Marco Polo Airport (VCE) by Alilaguna waterbus (vaporetto) is a cheap, romantic alternative to water taxis and transfer shuttle buses.

 Venice Marco Polo Airport (VCE) in Italy is located on the edge of the Venetian lagoon only around twenty minutes’ drive from one of the most romantic cities in the world.
 Getting to Venice Airport is fastest by car and cheapest by bus but many visitors prefer to arrive romantically in Venice by water.
 Water taxis and transfer shuttle boats provide fast access from Venice Marco Polo Airport but are expensive.
 A waterbus (vaporetto) operated by Alilaguna offers a cheaper alternative at prices that are well worth considering even by budget travelers.

 By Cheap Alilaguna Water Bus (Vaporetto) to Venice Marco Polo Airport (VCE)

 The cheapest way to travel by boat from Venice Marco Polo Airport (VCE) to central Venice is by waterbus (vaporetto) operated by Alilaguna.
 A one-way ticket on the Alilaguna waterbus from Venice to Marco Polo Airport can be as cheap as €15 while water taxis can easily exceed €160 while shared water taxi services are around €32.

 Alilaguna Water Bus (Vaporetto) Routes from Venice Marco Polo Airport (VCE)